Rewriting Prehistory and Honouring Women of the Ice Age

-In the year 1872, a French archaeological team led by Emile Rivière made a groundbreaking discovery in the Caviglione cave: a skeleton donned with a cap made of seashells and deer teeth, surrounded by weaponry and horse bones.
+This was the case when, in 1872, French archaeologist Emile Rivière led a team that made a sensational discovery in the Caviglione Cave near the French-Italian border: a skeleton adorned with a headdress of seashells and deer teeth, surrounded by horse bones, engravings and stone weapons.

 Gravettian Women: Rewriting the history books